TryFetch/PutioKit/README.md

 import PutioKit

 Putio.clientId = 1234 // The client ID given when registering an app with Put.io
-Putio.secret = "xxxxxxxxxxxxxxxxxxxx" // The client secret obtained when registering an app with Put.io Putio.accessToken = "ABC123DE" // The user's access token obtained from OAuth
+Putio.redirectUri = "http://example.com/auth" // The redirect URI registered with Put.io
+Putio.accessToken = "ABC123DE" // The user's access token obtained from OAuth
 ```

+### Authentication

+Authentication depends on whether you have a server or just want to authenticate on device.
+More information on these solutions can be found on [Put.io's API](https://put.io/v2/docs/gettingstarted.html#authentication-and-access).

+### Examples

 The main methods for interacting with the API are all included on the `Putio` class.
 Some model specific methods will be included elsewhere.
 For example there is a method for retrying a transfer on the `Transfer` object itself.